Kolmogorov-Arnold Networks in Thermoelectric Materials Design: Methodology

 Here, KANs were implemented using the open-source \texttt{PyTorch} and \texttt{pykan} libraries, which provide full hyperparameter control and differentiable optimisation of spline-based activations.\cite{paszke2017automatic,liu2024kan} Each spline was initialised on a fixed grid and parameterised by cubic B-splines ($k=3$), with grid resolution $G=12$.
 The learning objective combined standard prediction error minimisation with $\ell_1$-type sparsity regularisation, promoting compact models.

 The network architecture consisted of an input layer matching the feature dimension (128), one hidden layer (width 16), and a single output node.
 Training employed the Adam optimiser in the initial phase, whereas the final model refinement was performed using the limited-memory Broyden--Fletcher--Goldfarb--Shanno (LBFGS) optimiser.
 Learning rate and weight decay were set to $10^{-3}$ and $10^{-4}$, respectively, for up to 2000 epochs, with early stopping (patience of 80 epochs) based on validation MSE.
 Two additional regularisation terms were incorporated: an $\ell_1$ sparsity penalty ($\lambda = 0.01$) to promote compactness, and an entropy-based smoothness penalty ($\lambda_{\text{entropy}} = 0.1{-}0.2$) to stabilise functional representations.
+The regularisation term is weighted by $\lambda_{\text{entropy}}$, which controls the smoothness of the learned spline functions.
+In the Gaussian Mixture Model (GMM) used for output scaling, $\alpha$ is the mixing coefficient determining the relative contribution of each Gaussian component, and $p_\mathrm{GMM}$ represents the corresponding membership probability.